A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Conclusions

 \item The significance of rapid u-band variability between the two to three exposures within a single SkyMapper Main Survey {\it uvgruvizuv} filter sequence, as measured by $\sigu$ (\autoref{equation1}) normalized to an effective $\sigma_{\rm eff}$ to account for systematics, can be used in conjunction with a u-g$\lesssim$2.9 colour cut to detect symbiotic stars with optical accretion disc flickering.
 For known symbiotics and objects in the mostly-symbiotic zone of the u-g/u-v colour-colour diagram, the appropriate threshold above which to search is around 2$\sigma_{\rm eff}$.
 For objects outside the mostly-symbiotic zone but with u-g$\lesssim$2.9, the appropriate threshold is around 3$\sigma_{\rm eff}$. $\sigu$ detections in objects redder than u-g$\approx$2.9 are typically spurious, probably because real flickering is not detectable in u without a contribution from the accretion disc producing excess flux in u.

 \item Two of the flickering SkySy have an H$\alpha$ pseudo-equivalent width of less than 10\AA\, in at least one observation, and a third flickering SkySy has an H$\alpha$ pseudo-equivalent width of less than 50\AA, below the detection threshold of at least some symbiotic star surveys that use narrow-band emission line photometry.
-Even without the involvement of $\sigu$ data, SkyMapper colours may be less biased against the selection of accreting-only symbiotics than narrow-band emission and objective prism surveys.
+Even without the involvement of $\sigu$ data, SkyMapper colours may be less biased against the selection of accreting-only symbiotics than narrow-band emission and objective prism surveys, though they are also effective at selecting burning symbiotics.
 With $\sigu$, SkyMapper is even more powerful, enabling the detection of more difficult-to-find symbiotics like SkySy 1-6.

 \item With all-sky {\it uvg} colours becoming available through later DRs of SkyMapper and MEPHISTO, we expect between about 51 and 117 symbiotics missed by previous surveys (of which 11 to 17 have been reported in this work) to be discoverable through the u-g/u-v colour-colour diagram alone, with a near-zero contamination rate.